top of page

 Absolutely!
 I get lots of questions about this.
 Ethically therapists aren't allowed to ask clients for a review, but you are free to express your therapy experience, positive or negative, both in session and outside of session.
 I believe reflecting on this at the conclusion or termination of your therapeutic process is an important step to finalizing the process.
 Sharing the good, bad, and ugly can help me to know how have helped you as well as steps I may need to take to continue to grow, learn, and serve my community.
 You don't have to ask me to write a review, just like you wouldn't ask another business; and I won't ask you to either.
 Isn't that freeing?

-I'm ready to serve you.
+I'm ready to facilitate your healing journey.

 Ready to work?